 The man that advanced hypnotism for medical purposes to a level of great efficiency and success is Dave Elman (1900-1967).
 Elman’s definition of hypnosis, “Hypnosis is the bypass of the critical faculty of the conscious mind and the establishment of acceptable selective thinking”, is still widely used among professional hypnotists.
 A highly respected hypnotist himself, Elman is known for having trained the most physicians and psychotherapists in America, in the use of hypnotism.
 His technique for rapidly inducing a person to move into the state of hypnosis has left earlier methods in the dust, and is still widely and successfully used today.

-And that brings me to my teacher and mentor Gerald F. Kein, founder of the Omni Hypnosis Training Center in DeLand, Florida.
-Jerry Kein was trained by David Elman, and maintained a highly successful career in hypnotism for well over fifty years.
-He has trained thousands of hypnotists worldwide, and he is widely recognized as one of this country's leading instructors of hypnotism.
+And that brings me to my teacher and mentor Gerald F. Kein, founder of the Omni Hypnosis Training Center.
+Jerry Kein was trained by David Elman, and is recognized worldwide as a highly successful practitioner, mentor and instructor of hypnotism.
+I am sad to say Jerry made his transition recently on March 21, 2017.
+He is greatly missed.

 Rebalancing Your Mind into Health allows You to Break Free